Free Knitting Tutorial For Beginners

 Welcome to Laws of Knitting!

 You will be learning how to knit through the written word, pictures and everyone’s favorite… knitting videos.
-If you have any questions along the way please feel free to contact me through my blog, posting on my Facebook page, tweeting through Twitter, on Google+, and even in my Ravelry shop.
+If you have any questions along the way please feel free to contact me through my blog, posting on my Facebook page, tweeting through Twitter, on Google+, and even in my Etsy and Ravelry shops.

 There is really only three things you will need to start knitting.

 1. A pair of knitting needles.

 If you look around your house you will find lots of things to use as knitting needles and/or yarn.
 I was at a friends house in the UP of Michigan.
 I taught her how to knit with two sharpened pencils and a ball of string.
 So, don’t wait to go to your local yarn shop to pick up needles and yarn before proceeding, just look around you.
 I’m all for patronizing your local yarn shop, but you don’t need to put off learning to knit just because you don’t have any knitting needles and yarn at this very moment.

 A lot of new knitters get all caught up in worrying about what size needles they should use, what gauge (more on gauge later) or color of yarn they should learn with.
 I am sure there are lots of scientific theories and schools of thought to answer that question.
 But I say, IT IS YARN!
 You are going to learn to knit, not learn how to perform CPR (although you should, but that is another website)!

 *On second thought, don’t use any fuzzy or other type of novelty yarn to learn.
 It is just not that easy to see the stitches when you are first learning if you use that type of yarn.